BrainbitLLC/callibri-ecg-cpp/README.md

 2. Data processing window size.
 Integer type.
 Valid values of sampling_rate / 4 or sampling_rate / 2.
 3. Number of windows to calculate SI.
 Integer type.
 Allowable values [20...50].
 4. The averaging parameter of the IN calculation.
 Default value is 6.
+5. Network frequency.
+Integer type.
+Default value is 50.
+Available values 50 or 60.

 ### Creating a library instance
 Firstly you need to determine lybrary parameters and then put them to library.
 Tne next step is initialize the filters.
 In the current version the filters are built-in and clearly defined: Butterworth 2nd order BandPass 5_15 Hz.